 The Order also provides for the preparation of draft scoping requirements which set out in more detail the matters to be investigated.
-The draft scoping requirements must be exhibited for 15 days for public comment before the Minister endorses final Scoping Requirements following consideration of public comments.
+As required, the draft scoping requirements were exhibited for 15 days for public comment, before the Minister endorsed the final Scoping Requirements following consideration of public comments.

-This document is the Draft Scoping Requirements for the Melbourne Metro Rail Project (Draft Scoping Requirements).
-It sets out in draft form more detail concerning the specific matters to be investigated and documented in the EES for the project.
+This document is the Scoping Requirements for the Melbourne Metro Rail Project (Scoping Requirements).
+It sets out more detail concerning the specific matters to be investigated and documented in the EES for the project.

-While these draft Scoping Requirements are intended to be complete in their coverage of issues and matters, the EES will also need to address any significant issues that are not identified in this document that may emerge during the EES investigations.
+While these Scoping Requirements are intended to be complete in their coverage of issues and matters, the EES will also need to address any significant issues that are not identified in this document that may emerge during the EES investigations.

-These draft Scoping Requirements have been prepared to ensure that the EES to be prepared by the MMRA:
+These Scoping Requirements have been prepared to ensure that the EES to be prepared by the MMRA: